sandrovicente/bbk-pj/README.txt

 	run_analysis.sh

-		Run analysis on data stored in ElasticSearch
+		Run analysis on data stored in ElasticSearch.
+Generate HLEs in CSV files and send to queue in Apache ActiveMQ

+    pull.sh

+        Auxiliary script to pull HLEs from Apache ActiveMQ

 +hadoop

 	Configurations and auxiliary scripts to run MR-1 and 2 on Apache Hadoop.